-IMB - 1.5 hours

-ION - 2 hours

-OIMB - 1.5 hours
+IMB - 1.5 hours ION - 2 hours OIMB - 1.5 hours IE - 3 hours

-$IE^2 - 3$ hours

 If more time will be needed, the student should discuss this with their committee and then make sure that the room is reserved for the correct amount of time.
-At least 15 minutes will automatically be added to this time for the student to set up and prepare for the defense before the scheduled start time.
-The Graduate Program Assistant will query each student to determine if they require more 15 minutes and, if so, that time will be added to the total time a room is reserved for the defense.
-Rooms are reserved through the Biology Secretary (Annie Rogers).
-For the best selection of rooms, contact Annie as soon as a date and time is selected.
+At least 15 minutes will automatically be added to this time for the student to set up and prepare for the defense before the scheduled start time (the student may request additional set up time).
+Rooms are reserved through the Department of Biology Secretary.
+For the best selection of rooms, contact the Department Secretary as soon as a date and time is selected.